 Being passionate about Biotechnology, Chemistry and Chemical Engineering, working at the boundary between Biocatalysis and Flow chemistry represents a great challenge and an amazing opportunity.
 I am particularly interested in the modification of enzymes for the design of efficient, sustainable and intensified continuous catalytic bioprocesses.

-After finishing the Bachelor in Biochemistry at the University of Fribourg I moved to Bern to do the Master in Molecular Biology with specialization in Chemical Biology.
+After finishing the Bachelor in Biochemistry at the University of Fribourg, I moved to Bern for the Master in Molecular Biology with specialization in Chemical Biology and finally, I stayed to pursue a PhD degree.
 I am passionate about cinema and informatics and in my spare time I enjoy playing music.